Crosslywere/3D-Browser-Rendering/Readme.md

 - Implemented the [Painter's algorithm](https://en.wikipedia.org/wiki/Painter%27s_algorithm) to fix mesh rendering.

 **_Problems_**
-1. Reading in files need to use 2 files the original file to load and any other to force the initial file to be loaded/
+1. Reading in files need to use 2 files the original file to load and any other to force the initial file to be loaded.
 2. Trying to load in more than 2 files as described above will cause all meshes to merge except for the last obj file specified.
+3. Rendering shadows is broken.